UCSD-ECEMAE-148/148-winter-2025-final-project-team-9/README.md

 <section>

 <h3>Tasks met</h3>

-<p>We managed to get the GPS running on the docker container, along with having the robot react to the model detection.</p>
+<p>Summary:We managed to get the GPS running on the docker container, along with having the robot react to the model detection.
+However, we were unable to get those two working together at the same time.</p>

 </section>